jembi/macm-messaging-mediator/README.md

  ## Known Issues
  - The `telecom` element data type for contained resources does not conform to the FHIR specification.
 This element will need to be changed to a collection.
+ - Security of the Mediator needs to be considered.
+At the moment it is assumed that security is provided through the OpenHIM, and the mediator itself made inaccessible to external access.
+In addition, security between the Mediator and the FHIR store needs to be considered.

  ## Limitations
 - Performance Issues
   - The current implementation has performance limitations since all transactions are synchronous.